 Exercise 1: Narrate Your Science

-For this lesson, choose a recent (maximum of one year old) scientific paper you read and found noteworthy.
-It can be one of your own, something from your field you recently saw, something you heard about at a lab meeting or on Twitter.
+For this lesson, choose a recent (maximum of six months old) scientific paper you read and found noteworthy.
+It can be one of your own, something from your field, something you heard about at a lab meeting, or something you found on Twitter.
 It just has to be recent and noteworthy.
 Then, using the understanding you now have about science storytelling, fill out each section for that paper.
 We’ve included guidance specifically tuned to science for each section.

-Describe the“character” you’ve chosen to focus on.
+Describe the “character” you’ve chosen to focus on.
 If the character isn’t a human, explain why you’re qualified to narrate the piece.
 This may not be included in the final piece, but it will help your thinking.